AlbaneCM/airbnb/README.md

 		Not indicated often - pure curiosity
 		2. a/ Part of hosts that are superhosts b/ By borough
-		From here onwards: data added today, so it does not look as finished, I would like to review if column names on pivot tables can be changed for example.
-Goal to add this was for me to train/review groupby and pivot tables
+		From here onwards: data added recently, so organization is not as clear.
+I am more training on things I have not included before in this project/things I am reviewing or discovering as I continue the path on codecademy.
 	  	3. Average number of listings per host per borough
 		4. Number of units per year
 	   	  Easily showing when each marketplace boomed, by room type